Martin Sheen: Family

-Sheen married Janet Templeton on December 23, 1961, and they had three sons and a daughter, all of whom are now actors: Emilio, Ramón, Carlos, and Renée.
-Carlos, however, decided to change his name when he began acting, calling himself Charlie Sheen after making the decision to anglicize his first name and take his surname from his father's stage name, although he was already known only as Charlie throughout his elementary school years.
+Sheen married Janet Templeton on December 23, 1961, and they have three sons and a daughter, all of whom are now actors: Emilio, Ramón, Carlos (who changed his name to Charlie Sheen), and Renée.

-Charlie and his father parodied their roles in the 1993 movie Hot Shots!
-Part Deux; when their river patrol boats pass, each shouts, "I loved you in Wall Street!" a film they starred in as father and son in 1987.

 He has played the father of sons Emilio and Charlie in various projects: he played Emilio's father in The War at Home, In the Custody of Strangers and The Way, and Charlie's father in Wall Street, No Code of Conduct, two episodes of Spin City, and Anger Management.
-He also appeared as a guest star in one episode of Two and a Half Men playing the father of Charlie's neighbor Rose (Melanie Lynskey), and another as guest star Denise Richards' father; at the time that episode aired, Richards was married to Charlie.
+He also appeared as a guest star in one episode of Two and a Half Men playing the father of Charlie's neighbor Rose (Melanie Lynskey), and another as guest star Denise Richards' father.
 Martin also played a "future" version of Charlie in a Visa commercial.
 Martin has played other characters with his children.
 He starred in the film Bobby, which was directed by Emilio, who also starred in the movie alongside his father.
 Renée had a supporting role in The West Wing, as a White House staff secretary.
 Emilio also appeared, uncredited, in an episode of The West Wing portraying his father's character, President Bartlet, in home-movie footage.
+He also appears in a cameo in the film Hot Shots!
+Part Deux, reprising his role in Apocalypse Now! with his son, Charlie Sheen.

 Sheen became a grandfather at age 43 when Emilio had a son with his girlfriend, Carey Salley.
 Sheen has a total of ten grandchildren and two great-grandchildren.

 In 2012, Sheen was a guest on the American version of Who Do You Think You Are?, tracing his Irish and Galician ancestry.

 He underwent a quadruple heart bypass operation in December 2015.